 Confirmed presentations for the next conference include:

-Technologies 20 Years On – a look at the changes and developments in RF and microwave technologies over the last 20 years, Steve Nightingale, Independent
+- Technologies 20 Years On – a look at the changes and developments in RF and microwave technologies over the last 20 years, Steve Nightingale, CMS Technologies

 As always the conference will be accompanied by a small commercial exhibition.

 The ARMMS RF & Microwave Society is an independent professional society comprised of individuals with an interest in the design, production and measurement of devices and products operating at RF and Microwave frequencies.
 Two meetings are held each year in the style of a small conference and associated exhibition.
 A wide range of technical papers is presented and proceedings are distributed to each delegate.
 A highlight of each meeting is the Society dinner, which provides an invaluable opportunity to meet like-minded colleagues.